digitalrebar/provision/doc/upgrade.rst

     # copy new binary in place - adjust path appropriately for your system
     cp bin/linux/amd64/dr-provision /usr/local/bin/

+.. note:: For installations as non-root user, you may need to adjust ``setcap`` bits
+          appropriately on the binary.
+Please see :ref:`rs_install_special_permissions` for more details.

 Start the dr-provision Service